South Luangwa NP, Zambia

 Weather and What to Bring

-The weather in Zambia in August is hot and dry, with maximum temperatures of around 27 degrees Celsius.
-At night, temperatures will drop to around 10 degrees Celsius, although it may feel cooler on early morning game drives.
+The weather in Zambia in June is warm and dry, with maximum temperatures of around 24 degrees Celsius.
+At night, temperatures will drop to around 8 degrees Celsius, although it may feel cooler on early morning game drives.
 It very rarely rains at this time of year.

 A full packing list will be circulated at least two months prior to departure.
 Pictus Safaris will be able to provide one extra set of binoculars and two spotlights per group, and clients are welcome to bring additional camera, videography and scope equipment should they wish to.
 Please note that the use of drones is not permitted in many protected areas.
 We strongly recommend bringing comfortable, loose-fitting and neutral-coloured clothing on safari - please do not bring camouflage clothing.
 We recommend against dark coloured clothing (e.g. black or dark blue) as this attracts biting flies.
 Worn-in hiking boots with ankle support are a must, as are sunglasses, sun protection and a hat.
 Importantly, if you are allergic to insect bites or bee stings, you must make us aware and carry your Epipen with you at all times - biting insects are abundant in Luangwa and bites/stings should be expected.

 Do also remember to budget for any expenses not included in the cost of the trip, including for gratuities and additional activities.
 We recommend bringing US Dollars.